populationgenomics/production-pipelines/README.md

 If samples had pedigree data, a Somalier report will be run to infer and validate participant relationships, with report produced as https://main-web.populationgenomics.org.au/validation/qc/cram/somalier.html

-### Call GVCFs for each sample and validate variant calls
+### Stage selection example: create GVCFs and QC variant calls

 Run the same command as in the above section, but with the following section in `~/myconfig.toml`: